minhhdo/studienprojekt_happiness/README.md

 SHAP values were used to interpret the machine learning models.

 The SHAP analysis identifies which variables contributed most strongly to the model predictions.
-The main focus is on stable predictor categories across models rather than on individual model-specific rankings.
+The focus is on the most relevant predictors and broader predictor categories, rather than only on individual model rankings.

 Important predictor categories include: